An app that helps visitors plan and get the most out of a zoo visit

 In the second usability study, users found the map easy to use, but they wished it would provide more information already on the first view.
 For this reason, I replaced the dots with symbols matching the filter icons.
 It also came up in both usability studies that users would expect to see where they are on the map, so I added the user's location to the prototype.

 The usability study also revealed that some users found the threat level image unclear on the animal information page and didn't understand the meaning of the different colours.
-To make the image more informative, I added tooltips for each colour and an explanatory text below the image.
+Adding tooltips and explanatory text improved clarity and reduced reliance on colour alone.

 UI sticker sheet